 Still not sure which resume format is right for your business analyst resume?
 Read our guide: 3 Resume Formats: How to Choose the Best One [Examples]

-Business Analyst - Resume Summary or Resume Objective?
+Add a Business Analyst Resume Summary or Resume Objective

 After your contact information, what comes next?
 Well, the best BA resumes start with a resume summary or resume objective.
 But which should you use, and does it make a difference?

 A resume summary is a short elevator pitch at the beginning of a resume for a business analyst.

 But what is it selling?
 Your professional career to date.
 So, the senior business analyst resume benefits the most from a resume summary.

 Business Analyst Resume Summary Example

 Experienced Business Analyst with 8+ years experience boosting warehouse profitability by 50% for a Fortune 100 e-commerce retailer.
 Seeking to use people management and analytic skills at Amazon Corporate.
 Have a Ph.D. in Computer Science.

 IT Business Analyst with 10 years of experience working for an e-commerce retailer.

 The best business analyst resume summary showcases skills and achievements at once.
 You have about 7 seconds to catch the attention of the hiring manager, according to our HR statistics report.
 That means you need to deliver your value in the first three lines of your senior business analyst resume.
 A great resume summary does just that.